 When I founded Laughing Squid in November 1995 the first step was coming up with a unique name.
 That was hard enough, but trying to come up with a good squid themed logo is next to impossible.
-Squid are not logo shaped and artists often have a difficult time representing all 10 tentacles.
+Squid are not logo shaped and artists often have a difficult time representing all eight arms and the two long tentacles.
 Here’s how our logo has evolved over the years.

-In 1999 I commissioned my friend, San Francisco artist and perfomer Hal Robins to create our first real logo.
-Hal, who has a background in comics, made this light-hearted logo of a squid wearing glasses that was literally laughing.
+Later on in 1999 I commissioned my friend, San Francisco artist and performer Hal Robins to create our first real logo.
+Hal, who has a background in comics, made this light-hearted logo of a squid wearing glasses who is literally laughing.

 Then in 2000 we had a defining moment in our history.
-Matt Dong, one of the subscribers to our San Francisco Bay Area events list The Squid List, created an amazing logo that he gifted to us as a thanks for providing the services of the list to the community.
+Matt Dong, one of the subscribers to our San Francisco Bay Area events list The Squid List, created an amazing logo that he gifted to us as thanks for providing the list to the community.
 As soon as I saw it I knew that it was the perfect logo for us.

-I asked Matt if we could use his design as our main logo and he allowed us to, never once charging us anything for his design services.
+I asked Matt if we could use his design as our main logo and he gave us permission to do so.
 He even re-designed the logo, creating the familiar, less stylized 3 color version.